WikiEducationFoundation/WikiEduDashboard/docs/WMFLABS_DEPLOYMENT.md

 -------------

 - ssh into this new instance from your machine
+  - You may may need to configure your SSH client for this new instance: https://wikitech.wikimedia.org/wiki/Help:Accessing_Cloud_VPS_instances

 - install some additional packages needed by the app and web server
   - $ `sudo apt update`
-  - $ `sudo apt install pandoc redis-server mariadb-server libmariadb-dev imagemagick gnupg2 apache2`
+  - $ `sudo apt install pandoc redis-server mariadb-server libmariadb-dev imagemagick gnupg2 apache2 memcached shared-mime-info`
 - Passenger requirements:
   - $ `sudo apt install libcurl4-openssl-dev libapr1-dev libaprutil1-dev apache2-dev`

-- configure mariaDB to use /srv as the location of database files:
+- (DATABASE NODE ONLY) configure mariaDB to use /srv as the location of database files:
   - `sudo systemctl stop mysql`
   - `sudo mv /var/lib/msyql /srv/mysql`
   - edit `/etc/mysql/my.conf` and add the following directives: